-He trained in Bioinformatics and Structural Biology and obtained his PhD from University of Cambridge in the UK in 1996.
+He trained in Bioinformatics and Structural Biology and obtained his degree and PhD at Cambridge University in 1996.

 His specialty is in decoding the atomic structures of complex protein molecules with a particular interest in membrane attack complex/perforin-like proteins, which play a critical role in immunity and developmental biology.

 James has won numerous awards during his career including Science Ministers Prize in Life Sciences (2006), Commonwealth Health Ministers Award (2008) and the Australian Academy of Science Gottschalk Medal (2010).